Automakers Goals Provide Rich Investment Opportunity

 With hundreds of billions being reallocated and transferred to fulfill these aggressive goals, the opportunities for investors seem high.

 Direct manufacturers of necessary components would also benefit.
-Renewable Energy Magazine predicts $60 billion worth of batteries will be needed to meet the coming demand.
+Renewable Energy Magazine predicts $60 billion worth of batteries will be needed to meet the coming growth.
 This places lithium-ion high on the list of component manufacturers.
-According to USA Today, there are 42,000 charging stations in the U.S., but only 5,000 are considered “fast charging.
+According to USA Today, there are 42,000 charging stations in the U.S., but only 5,000 are considered “fast charging."
 In comparison, there are 150,000 gas stations (according to API.org).
 There are large and small companies building charging stations; it may not come as a surprise that more than a few of them are recognizable companies that are better known for selling gasoline.
-Hydrogen fuel cells are known to be a better solution than lithium-ion in distance or heavy cargo travel.
-Refueling, however is even more challenging than recharging a battery.
+Hydrogen fuel cells are currently a better solution than lithium-ion for distance or heavy cargo travel.
+Refueling, however, is even more challenging than recharging a battery.
 Manufacturers of fuel cells include start-ups and large industrial conglomerates.
-As with charging stations, the manufacturers that are going to see an erosion in one product while growth in another may not pay off as significantly as smaller more focused companies.
+As with charging stations, the manufacturers that are going to see an erosion in one product while growth in another may not pay off to investors as significantly as smaller more focused companies.
 The technology to produce pure hydrogen and do it affordably and with low or no emissions is still in its infancy.
 Recent reports suggest existing gas mains can be used as part of a distribution system, owners of these lines would lose one product and gain another.
 Onsite hydrogen production may turn out to be the winning technology, to solve this piece of the puzzle.

 With change, there is opportunity.
 When government spending is involved, the opportunities could be even greater.
-The promise by car manufacturers to have 40%-50% of their sales electric by 2030 is a huge change in a very big industry.
+The promise by car manufacturers to have 40%-50% of their sales electric by 2030 is a huge change in a very big industry an industry that touches many others.
 Even if partially fulfilled, many companies and fledgling industries will do well.
 Smaller, more focused companies have the greatest potential to “be the next AAPL.”

 It’s easy to find and explore smaller companies in all the various industries affected by going to the company search bar here on Channelchek.